ashvinalex/ashvinalex/README.md

 - **DevOps & Cloud**: Docker, Kubernetes, AWS, Azure
 - **Miscellaneous**: Git, Agile/Scrum, RESTful APIs, Microservices Architecture

-## 📌 Pinned Repositories

-➡️ [...]
-➡️ [...]
-(*Include 2-3 of your best repositories here, providing a brief description of each*)

-## 🔍 Current Endeavors

-- **Project X**: Working on a predictive analysis tool that forecasts market trends using Machine Learning.
-- **Data-Driven Blog**: Contributing to a collaborative blog on innovative data solutions and analytics paradigms.
-- **Open Source Contribution**: Actively contributing to a renowned Java Data Processing Project.

 ## 📚 Lessons & Reflections